 Sellers must remember that markets go up and down.
 Market fluctuations may be seasonal or they may be the result of other factors.
 There are a few things, however, which are constant.
 The first is the fact that the amount of money you wish to make from a sale is irrelevant to the value of your home.
 Many people make the mistake of pricing their home at a level where the sale would provide them with money to pay off credit card debts, student loans, or other obligations.
 These people often see their homes languish on the market due to the simple fact that an amount which someone will pay for a house is based on the house itself and not the seller’s personal finances.
 When you are selling a home it is important that you base your pricing on the market and not your personal situation.

 I am a Dayton realtor who assists people with properly pricing their residence.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 A Dayton real estate agent can help someone determine an appropriate price for their house